Fill In The Blanks In Symbol Column Of The Table.

 • Custom Symbols: For specialized datasets or unique representation needs, custom symbols can be designed.
 This requires more effort but allows for maximum clarity and customization.

 • Text-based Symbols: Using single letters or abbreviations as symbols (e.g., A for "Excellent," B for "Good") offers a compromise between brevity and readability.
-However, this approach needs a clear key or legend.
+Even so, this approach needs a clear key or legend.

 Methods for Filling the Symbol Column